-Most people who haven't finished their shopping are starting to worry about what gifts to give a friend, relative or spouse.
+Most people who haven't finished (or even begun) their shopping are starting to worry about what gifts to give a friend, relative or spouse.
 Quick, what did you give or receive last year?
 How about two years ago?
 Most of us can't remember, unless it was a big-ticket item.

 What if you could give a gift that mattered; one that literally kept on giving and improved the life of another person?
 Would you buy that gift?

 Two years ago I bought two gifts for people I have never met.
 One was a goat and the other a sewing class.
 Both went to people in countries who need just a little to enable them to take care of themselves and their families.

 The gifts were purchased through the humanitarian organization World Vision (www.worldvisiongifts.org) and while I can't track my gifts, World Vision has told me stories of people who have received similar presents.
 They are accounts that should touch every heart and motivate more of us to commit ourselves to things that actually produce results (unlike so much of what Washington does, which mostly produces mounting debt and bigger government).

 The gift of goats helped a Ugandan girl orphaned by AIDS.
 Teopista doesn't remember her parents.
 Her father died of AIDS and within a year her mother died of the same disease.
 Teopista was passed around to various relatives, before a family with seven children of their own took her in.
 They are subsistence farmers and so are barely able to provide for themselves.